mrcsparker/Crispy/README.md

 	else
 		...
 	endif

+Note that you can use if/then/else/elsif/endif or `{`, `}`.
+Crispy doesn't really care how you like to group your expressions.

 The other syntax has functions, variables, loops, arrays, lambda expressions, first class functions, namespaces, closures, and .NET integration.